krzemienski/awesome-from-stars/README.md

 * [omry/omegaconf](https://github.com/omry/omegaconf): Flexible Python configuration system.
 The last one you will ever need.
 * [OmniDB/OmniDB](https://github.com/OmniDB/OmniDB): Web tool for database management
 * [balopez83/One-Mix-3-Hackintosh](https://github.com/balopez83/One-Mix-3-Hackintosh): This project attempts to bring MacOS to the One-Mix 3 & 2s with Full Support
-* [theonedev/onedev](https://github.com/theonedev/onedev): Lightweight and performant GitLab alternative.
-Ultra easy to set up and maintain.
+* [theonedev/onedev](https://github.com/theonedev/onedev): Git Server with CI/CD, Kanban, and Packages.
+Ultra Easy to Set Up and Maintain.
 * [Onelinerhub/onelinerhub](https://github.com/Onelinerhub/onelinerhub): Thousands of code solutions with clear explanation @ onelinerhub.com
 * [tjf801/oneliners](https://github.com/tjf801/oneliners): one line of python code to impliment algorithms
 * [OnionBrowser/OnionBrowser](https://github.com/OnionBrowser/OnionBrowser): An open-source, privacy-enhancing web browser for iOS, utilizing the Tor anonymity network
 * [khuramhaf/Online-Video-Editor](https://github.com/khuramhaf/Online-Video-Editor): Edit MP4 videos online without uploading files to a server.
 Our browser-based video editor makes it easy to trim, cut and more.
 No downloads or installations required.
+* [microsoft/onnxruntime](https://github.com/microsoft/onnxruntime): ONNX Runtime: cross-platform, high performance ML inferencing and training accelerator
 * [Tencent/OOMDetector](https://github.com/Tencent/OOMDetector): OOMDetector is a memory monitoring component for iOS which provides you with OOM monitoring, memory allocation monitoring, memory leak detection and other functions.
 * [commandeer/open](https://github.com/commandeer/open): Commandeer is a tool built by developers for developers that solves three things in the cloud.
 First, we are focused on the deployment of your IAC.
 Secondly, we enable you to 'Test your Plumbing'.
 Lastly, Commandeer provides you the ability to easily view your data.
 * [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant): OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.